Botox for Non-Surgical Jaw Reduction

 How do I get started with non-surgical jaw reduction?

-Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-surgical treatment options, including non-surgical jaw reduction.
+Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-surgical treatment options, including non-surgical jaw reduction with Botox.
 She is consistently voted one of New York City’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and the New York Times for her dedication to her patients and expertise.
 She takes a holistic approach and embraces a less-is-more philosophy regarding facial rejuvenation.
 She customizes each patient’s treatment plan best to suit their skin concerns and ideal aesthetic goals and provides natural-looking, long-lasting results.
 Don’t hesitate to contact us online today or call 212-535-3088 to schedule a consultation with Dr. Green and learn more about non-surgical jaw reduction.

 Related Topics